replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on September 26, 2024

 ### New Features {#new-features-v2024-09-26-2}
-* CMX: Alpha support for creating clusters of ubuntu servers (20.04).
+* Compatibility Matrix: Alpha support for creating clusters of ubuntu servers (20.04).

 ## v2024.09.25-1